Errol Hertneky – District 3

 Limon, CO 80828-0941

-I am Errol Hertneky, your present director from district three.
-I have lived on the same farm, in district three, since I was born—and before it had electricity.
-I graduated from Calhan High School, and then from Colorado State University with a degree in Ag business.
-I spent the next six years in the Colorado National Guard, and during that time I married my wife, Bette, and our daughter Dana, and son Travis were born.
+I am Errol Hertneky, your present director from District 3.
+I have lived in this District on the same farm since I was born—and before it had electricity.
+I graduated from Calhan School and then from Colorado State University with a degree in Ag Business.
+I next got to spend the next six years with the Colorado National Guard, and during that time married my wife Bette, and our daughter Dana, and son Travis were born.
+I then went back to UCCS for an additional degree in accounting.
+This has proved invaluable since joining the board at MVEA as it helps understand the differences between utilities that are driven by profit, and a co-op which is owned by the members, and where service is the motivating force.

-I have been on the MVEA Board of Directors now for five and a half years.
-I have, in these past years, attended countless training courses and workshops put on by the Colorado Rural Electric Association.
-Through these programs, I have achieved my Credentialed Cooperative Director Certificate.
-The Credentialed Cooperative Director Certificate indicates that I have achieved a basic knowledge of the rural electric industry, knowledge that grows with continued education and experience.
-The knowledge gained over the last five and half years is important in my ability to serve as a productive member of the MVEA Board.
+I have been on your MVEA board for 8 ½ years, and in those years have attended countless training courses and workshops sponsored by Colorado Rural Electric Association and co-op lenders.
+Through these programs I have achieved their top Director Gold Credential which indicates that I have achieved a knowledge of the rural electric industry, knowledge that grows with continued education and experience.
+This knowledge gained over the past 8 ½ years is important in my ability to serve as a productive member of your MVEA board.

 Statement of Position: